mnater/Hyphenopoly/docs/Module.md

         console.log(hyphenateText("Hyphenation enhances justification."));
     }
 );
 ````

 ## Synchronous mode

-By default, `hyphenopoly.config` returns a promise (or a `Map` of promises).
+By default, `hyphenopoly.config` returns a `Map` of promises.
 Some code bases are not yet capable of handling async code.
-By setting `"sync" : true` the hyphenopoly module switches to a sync mode.
+By setting `"sync" : true` the hyphenopoly module switches to a sync mode and returns a `Map` of hyphenators.
 Consequently, a synchronous loader `loaderSync` must also be used.

 ````javascript
 import hyphenopoly from "../hyphenopoly.module.js";